Quality - Octane Rate

 is Chevron.
 The 2CV behaves well with this fuel.
 The worst gas we ever

 had was Arco.
-The engine was coughing and sputtering, almost if it was
+The engine was coughing and sputtering, almost as if it

 after we filled up and ended right after we refilled later with